sekoyo/react-image-crop/README.md

 #### crop (optional)

 All crop values are in percentages, and are relative to the image.
-All crop options are optional.
+All crop params are optional.

 ```jsx
 var crop = {